 The proposed safety improvements will also address the reliability impact that occurs when the highway is shut down for several hours in both directions following a severe or fatal crash.
 Recently, on Memorial Day, May 31, 2021, US 212 was closed for approximately 4 hours in both directions following a head-on severe crash between a pickup truck and a semi-tractor trailer.
 The crash occurred within the project area approximately 1-mile east of Salem Ave. at about 11:30 AM.
 The driver of the pickup truck was extricated from the vehicle and transported to emergency medical services.
 The MN State Patrol conducted an investigation of the crash scene, which required US 212 to be closed for the extended period.
-The data show that 75 percent of the major congested days on the corridor were due to a crash or snow event or a combined snow and crash event.

-Crash along the eastern end of US 212 (4-lane to 2-lane transition).
-The data show that 75 percent of the major congested days on the corridor were due to a crash or snow event or a combined snow and crash event.
+Crash along the eastern end of US 212 (4-lane to 2-lane transition)